-G-Cubed is a widely used dynamic intertemporal general equilibrium model of the world economy (which can be thought of as a hybrid dynamic stochastic general equilibrium (DSGE) model).3 In the version used in this paper, there are 15 regions (Table 2), each with six sectors of production.
+G-Cubed is a widely used dynamic intertemporal general equilibrium model of the world economy (which can be thought of as a hybrid dynamic stochastic general equilibrium (DSGE) model).
+In the version used in this paper, there are 15 regions (Table 2), each with six sectors of production.
 The model produces annual results for trajectories running decades into the future.

+Table 2: Economies in G-Cubed Model

 United States China

 Japan India

 United Kingdom Other Asia

 Germany Latin America

 Rest of euro area Other LDC (less developed countries)

 Canada Eastern Europe & former Soviet Union

 Australia OPEC

 Rest of the OECD